JeffVenancius/BeLL-programing-language/README.md

 ## About "use this"

-- howTo - When you define a function, you're actually giving instructions, when you call a function, you ask the computer to follow them.
+- How to - When you define a function, you're actually giving instructions, when you call a function, you ask the computer to follow them.
 - is - Think of yourself as the computer instead of the master, sometimes it makes more sense to think in the first person.
 - then is - Same idea.
 - do in - Giving priority to action here.